 - Abiola Akiyode-Afolabi, Executive Director, Women Advocate Research & Documentation Centre

 - Tony Ojukwu, Executive Secretary, National Human Rights Commission of Nigeria

 About the Organisers

-Social Development Integrated Centre (Social Action) is a leading Nigerian NGO working to promote resource democracy, social justice and human rights with a focus on natural resources and livelihoods, climate change, trade and public budgets.
-Social Action works through research and monitoring, popular education and advocacy in solidarity with communities, activists and scholars.
+Alone (Alone) is a leading Nigerian NGO working to promote resource democracy, social justice and human rights with a focus on natural resources and livelihoods, climate change, trade and public budgets.
+Alone works through research and monitoring, popular education and advocacy in solidarity with communities, activists and scholars.